LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	% point: position_/2 - 0/0 - (all)
 	% point: 7 out of 8 clauses covered, 87.500000% coverage

-The numbers after the predicate indicators represents the clauses covered and the total number of clauses.
+The numbers after the predicate indicators represent the clauses covered and the total number of clauses.
 E.g. for the `process_init_option/1` predicate, the tests cover 1 out of 2 clauses.
 After these numbers, we either get `(all)` telling us that all clauses are covered or a list of indexes for